viczam/makeen-hapi/readme.md

 ```

-With just a few lines of code we've creted the BooksRepository object which exposes **full CRUD database operations** and
+With just a few lines of code we've created the BooksRepository object which exposes **full CRUD database operations** and
 can be used as following:

 ```js